Accounts Receivable

 Hi there, I have a question regarding the dates you should enter if you are batching entries.
 We are a charitable organization that takes in donations …

-What is the accounting treatment of interest received on a deposit account opened in a private limited company' name but operated by a director with his …
+What is the accounts receivable accounting treatment of interest received on a deposit account opened in a private limited company name but operated by …

-A percentage or dollar amount that is added to an overdue account receivable is considered a what?
+What is a percentage or dollar amount that is added to an overdue accounts receivable considered to be?

 I work for a family owned oil corporation.
 I use Quickbooks Pro 2008.
 I am having difficulty with the accounts receivable via cash sales.
 Many of the …